tsubasakong/awesome-google-adk/README.md

 ## Introduction

 Google's Agent Development Kit (ADK) is an open-source, code-first Python toolkit for building, evaluating, and deploying sophisticated AI agents with flexibility and control.
 Released in April 2025, ADK gives developers the tools to create, test, and deploy AI agents across various use cases and requirements.

+The toolkit enables building multi-agent systems that can collaborate on complex tasks, connect with various APIs and services, and integrate with different LLM providers including Google Gemini, OpenAI, Anthropic, and others.

 ## Official Resources